Enemy combatant: Change of meaning in the United States

 In the 1942 Supreme Court of the United States ruling Ex Parte Quirin, the Court uses the terms with their historical meanings to distinguish between unlawful combatants and lawful combatants:

 Johnson v.
 Eisentrager (1950) reaffirmed the idea that the Constitution does not apply to enemy combatants, and that U.S. courts lack jurisdiction over them.

 In the wake of the September 11, 2001 attacks the United States Congress passed a resolution known as the Authorization for Use of Military Force Against Terrorists (AUMF) on September 14, 2001, wherein the Congress invoked the War Powers Resolution.
 Using this authorization granted to him by Congress, on November 13, 2001, President George W. Bush issued a Presidential Military Order: "Detention, Treatment, and Trial of Certain Non-Citizens in the War Against Terrorism".
 The administration chose to call those who it detained under the Presidential Military Orders "enemy combatants".
 The Bush administration began using the term in March 2002.
 William Lietzau, a legal advisor in the Bush administration first proposed using the term.
 According to Lietzau, America was detaining people not because they were criminals, but because they were the enemy.
 While the term was not drawn from the Quirin case, the administration looked to Quirin as validation of the term.
 Since then, the administration has formalized its usage of the term by using it specifically for detained alleged members and supporters of al-Qaida or the Taliban.
 For example:

 This lead has been followed by other parts of the Government and some section of the American news media.
 The result of this new usage means that the term "enemy combatant" has to be read in the context of the article in which it appears as to whether it means a member of the armed forces of an enemy state, or if it means an alleged member of al Qaida held prisoner by the United States.

 Military Commissions Act

-Following the Supreme Court's ruling of lexi Hamdan v.
+Following the Supreme Court's ruling in Hamdan v.
 Rumsfeld the United States Congress passed the Military Commissions Act of 2006 which contained definitions for lawful and unlawful enemy combatants.
 The Military Commissions Act mandated that Guantanamo captives were no longer entitled to access the US civil justice system, so all outstanding habeas corpus petitions were stayed.